-Air transport supports 30.2 million jobs and $684 billion in GDP in Asia-Pacific.
+Air transport supports 30.2 million jobs and $684 billion in Asia-Pacific economic activity.
+That is 1.6% of all employment and 2.7% of all GDP in Asia-Pacific countries in 2016.

-- 177,000 (5%) were employed in the manufacture of civil aircraft (including systems, components, airframes, and engines); and
+- 177,000 (5%) were employed in civil aircraft manufacturing, including systems, components, airframes, and engines

-- 62,000 (2%) worked for air navigation service providers in, for example, air traffic control and engineering.
+- 62,000 (2%) worked for air navigation service providers in jobs such as air traffic control and engineering